 - Adjunct member of the ABA (Litigation and Intellectual Property)

-- “Maximizing Witness Preparation in Remote Depositions in Civil Cases,” DecisionQuest (2020)
+- Greeley, A.T.
+(2020).
+“Maximizing Witness Preparation in Remote Depositions in Civil Cases,” DecisionQuest.

-- “How Do I Trust Thee?
-Let Me Count the Ways: Attorney Credibility in the Courtroom,” Litigation (2016)
+- Greeley, A.T.
+(2016).
+“How Do I Trust Thee?
+Let Me Count the Ways: Attorney Credibility in the Courtroom,” Litigation.

-- “Understanding Jury Psychology Through Research: A Powerful Technique for Your Trial Preparation Arsenal,” ABA Tort Trial & Insurance Practice Section, in the Brief, Vol. 39, No. 3 (2010)
+- Greeley, A.T.
+(2010).
+“Understanding Jury Psychology Through Research: A Powerful Technique for Your Trial Preparation Arsenal,” ABA Tort Trial & Insurance Practice Section, in the Brief, Vol. 39, No. 3.

 Select Speaking Engagements:

-Dr. Greeley frequently speaks at national ABA meetings including the Litigation Section and Women in the Law, as well as many other local groups such as the Litigation Counsel of America, the Pennsylvania Bar Association and other local bar associations.
+Dr. Greeley frequently speaks at national ABA meetings including the Litigation Section and Women in the Law, as well as many other groups such as the Litigation Counsel of America, the Pennsylvania Bar Association, law firms and Inns of Court.